ERM and ILS

 In prior semesters, we read articles by Wang and Dawes (2012) and Wilson (2011).
 I replaced those readings back in the Fall 2022 semester, but for those interested, I briefly describe them below.

-In the article by Wang and Dawes (2012), the authors describe the "next generation integrated library system", which should meet a few criteria that include the ability to merge ILS software with ERM software.
+In the article by Wang and Dawes (2012), the authors describe the "next generation integrated library system", which should meet the criteria that include the ability to merge ILS software with ERM software.
 ERM software solutions exist because integrated library systems (ILS) failed to include functions to manage digital assets.
 Basically, the ILS was still behaving with a print-mindset, so to speak, and was growing stagnant.
-Around the time the article was published, more ILS and ERM software began moving to the cloud, as was common among many software markets.
+Around the time the article was published, more ILS and ERM software began moving to the cloud, as was common in other software markets.
 This changed the game because it placed a burden on software companies to maintain their software.
 Based on demand and need, the LSP was created as a next-generation ILS that included ERM functionality.
 So it's likely that even though the LSP might replace the ILS/ERM combo someday, it could be that we'll live in a dual world where some libraries use a LSP and some use the LSP/ERM combo.
 Currently, this is often reflected in library types: academic libraries are moving more towards LSPs while public and other libraries use ILSs and other solutions to manage their electronic resources.

 Despite the technical aspects of these solutions, at its basic, both ILS/LSP and ERM software solutions focus on managing assets (books, serials, realia, etc) so that librarians can organize and users and librarians can retrieve those assets.
 There's no requirement to use any solution offered by a library vendor, and that's the point of the Wilson (2011) article, which shows how regular software can be used to function as a homegrown solution for creating and implementing an ERM work flow.